vibe-project/vibe-examples/README.md

 ## Vibe Examples
 This project contains various working examples demonstrating how to use Vibe.
 To run examples, either download or clone the repository and consult each example README.
+As several projects are involved, this repository doesn't use tag.
+Every example uses the latest versions.

 ### Archetype
-An archetype example is port of [basic echo and chat example](http://vibe-project.github.io/projects/vibe-protocol/3.0.0-Alpha2/api/#module--vibe-protocol-) written in reference implementation and an bare-bones application which you can use as the starting point to write your own application.
+An archetype example is a port of [basic echo and chat example](http://vibe-project.github.io/projects/vibe-protocol/3.0.0-Alpha3/api/#module--vibe-protocol-) written in reference implementation and an bare-bones application which you can use as the starting point to write your own application.

 * A client
     * should connect to `http://localhost:8080/vibe`.